 Carissa Larson International Development Intern

-Carissa is with NII for the summer as our international development intern.
 Carissa is Alaskan Native (Alutiiq) from Kodiak, Alaska.
 Growing up, she spent her summers’ commercial salmon fishing with her family in Chignik, Alaska.
-She is interested in learning more about fisheries management, and will work closely with our SASAP project.
-Later this year Carissa will graduate from Hawai’i Pacific University, earning a Bachelor of Arts in International Studies, with a concentration on sustainability and development.
+An intern with NII during the summer of 2017, Carissa continues to assist with our SASAP project as time in her busy school schedule permits.
+Later this year Carissa will graduate from Hawai’i Pacific University, earning a BA in International Studies, with a concentration on sustainability and development.
 Carissa became interested in international development after traveling, and witnessing the levels of inequality throughout countries.
 She realizes the increasing need for social and environmental initiatives as climate change makes these issues especially complex.
-Carissa is excited to learn more about how Nautilus helps to take on these issues here in her home state.

 Esau Sinnok (Inupiaq Eskimo) Communication Liaison / Intern